benmusson/ahk2exe-action/README.md

     - uses: actions/checkout@v4

       # Compiled file will be '.\path\to\script.exe'
-    - name: Build using Ahk2Exe
+    - name: Build with latest AutoHotkey release
       uses: benmusson/ahk2exe-action@v1
       with:
         in: .\path\to\script.ahk